 No, the word “online” won’t appear on the diploma you receive.
 Your diploma will look just like one given to an on-campus graduate.
 It will feature the full program name along with other details like the university name, your full name, and your graduation year.

-If you become a full-time graduate student, you may be able to complete your master’s in data science in as few as two years.
+If you become a full-time graduate student, you may be able to complete your online data science master's in as few as two years.
 Some universities may offer accelerated programs to help you earn your degree even faster.
 If you choose to study part-time, completing your degree could take three or four years or more, depending on university policies.

 A part-time, online master’s degree program could be a great choice if you’re looking for flexibility while working to advance your career and meeting other important professional and personal obligations.